Statewide Styrofoam Ban takes effect on July 1st, 2026

 Step 3: Promote Your Commitment

-Going foam free isn’t just a requirement – it’s a responsible business choice.
+Going foam free isn’t just a requirement, it’s a responsible business choice.
 Show your customers you care about their health, your community, and the planet by putting a flyer or sticker up in your business.

-Download the Window Sticker (png) here
+Download here

 Request an Exemption

-Eligible food vendors may apply for exemption from this law if, 1) there is "no reasonable alternative," and 2) compliance with the law will cause the vendor "significant economic hardship."
-If approved, exemption from the EPS ban will be granted to the applicant for one calendar year.
+Food establishments within the City of Richmond may apply for a one-year exemption from this law if, 1) there is "no reasonable alternative," and 2) compliance with the law will cause the vendor "significant economic hardship."

 Report a Violation

-Any supporting documentation can be emailed to rvagreen@rva.gov.
-The violation reporting form may be completed anonymously; however, contact information must be provided if you would like a follow-up to the report.
+Please note that certain food establishments may not be in violation if they have been granted an exemption.
+Also, the violation reporting form may be completed anonymously; however, contact information must be provided if you would like a follow-up to the report.

 Sustainable Packaging Alternatives